- What is the full meaning of orchid?

 It is said to be very nutritious and aided in various diets.
 In fact it was part of provisions of every ships which helped to prevent famine.

 The salep would double or even triple when water was added to it which made it the perfect food to have on board of sailing ships.

-The salep forms a sort of jelly like substance when water is added to it.
+The salep formed a sort of jelly like substance when water was added to it.
 A medicinal infusion was made for invalids by combining salep, sugar, spice and wine.